 First, increase the ice temperature to make it easier to shave the ice.
 Shave the ice to just above lines and/or advertising.
 After finishing shaving return to the normal ice temperature.

-Empty the Ice Machine from normal water.
-Fill the Ice Machine with ONLY REALice- treated water.
+Empty the Ice Resurfacer from normal water.
+Fill the Ice Resurfacer with ONLY REALice- treated water.

 Make sure the pressure (minimum 3bar/43.5psi) and flow (depending on RI size) are correct.
 In order to get the best effect, the tap must be opened fully to get as much flow as possible.
 Only use un-heated water.